ashok-khanna/autologger/README.md

 IBCL > (log:launch (sum 1 2)
 ```

 The best part of Autologger is that it will recursively step through a function call and log the arguments/results of all functions logged.
-The difference to STEP is that you can move backwards and upwards as well as we are not stepping through the function call, but rather stepping through a log of the logged function calls within it.
+The difference to `CL:STEP` is that you can move backwards and upwards as well as we are not stepping through the function call, but rather stepping through a log of the logged function calls within it.
 Furthermore, you have granular control over which functions to log.
 The below example partly illustrates this.

 ```lisp
 (defun sum (a b) (+ a b))